parsedown/laravel/README.md

 composer require "parsedown/laravel"
 ```

+### Configuration

+If you're using **Laravel** +5.5 you don't need to follow the steps below.
+The [auto-discovery](https://laravel-news.com/package-auto-discovery) feature has been implemented and will take care of loading the service provider for you.

-So you just need to add the service provider to your `config/app.php`:
+But if that's not your case you just need to add the service provider to your `config/app.php`:
 ``` php
 return [
     // Other configurations above...

     'providers' => [
         // Other providers above...
         Parsedown\Providers\ParsedownServiceProvider::class,
         // Other providers below...
     ],

     // Other configurations below...
 ];
 ```